 After extensive research, ASR can now be thermally disposed by municipal waste incineration plants (MWIP) since 1996.
 The mixing ratio of SR in the household refuse has been set at 5 percent by the Federal Office for the Environment (FOEN).

-This has no effect of the emission behaviour, the organic materials are incinerated and slag is deposited in landfill sites without any risk to the environment.
+This has no effect of the emission behavior; the organic materials are incinerated, and slag is deposited in landfill sites without any risk to the environment.
 The volume is thus reduced by 70 percent and the mass by 50 percent.
 The high calorific value of ASR is used as valuable energy for producing electricity and district heating.

 Compared with the previously practiced disposal, this step represents a great environmental progress.
 However, this type of treatment is associated with significantly higher costs.
 In order to create a balance to the lower landfill costs of foreign shredder facilities, the Foundation pays disposal contributions to the Swiss shredder plants.
 As proof and as a basis for calculation, they must submit the cancelled logbooks of the shredded vehicles.

 In addition to the MWIP solution, the Foundation examined other procedures.
 But to this day, there is no better technology on the market from an environmental and economic point of view.
 In addition, technical improvements in the treatment of MWIP residues are coming on stream, representing a further level of development.
 The thermal waste treatment plant in Hinwil and later the MWIP of Monthey have realized dry slag discharge.
 Compared to the previously standard wet discharge, this system has a number of advantages such as improved quality and quantity of the separated metals.
 A large-scale project in Hinwil focusses on the recovery of fine metals with a grain size under 5 mm.
 Measurements with ASR, which are financially supported by the Foundation, are also planned.